OAID/TengineKit/README.md

 <br>
 TengineKit, developed by OPEN AI LAB.
 <br>
-Tenginekit is an easy-to-integrate face detection and face landmarks SDK.
+TengineKit is an easy-to-integrate face detection and face landmarks SDK.
 At present, it can run on various mobile phones at very low latency.

 # Effect